 Setting up

-I am using Windows 10 but you should be fine with another OS you are familiar with, and I assume you know the equivalent commands in your system’s shell terminal.
+This tutorial uses Windows 10 but you should be fine with another OS you are familiar with, assuming you know the equivalent commands in your system’s shell terminal.
 We will be using the terminal or command window a lot.
-I wrote the code in my Linux box then ported them to Windows to write this tutorial as I know that majority of developers prefer Windows.
-I find that Linux users easily follow Windows tutorials anyway, which means Linux users are or were Windows users too.
+The code was originally written in a Linux system then ported to Windows for this tutorial as majority of developers prefer Windows.
+Linux users easily follow Windows tutorials anyway, which means Linux users are or were Windows users too.

 D is a language that compiles to native code.
 The Vibe.d framework is essentially a set of libraries written in D, which means your code needs to be linked to those libraries and compiled into a native executable.
 So we need at least a D compiler and a text editor.

 Regarding compilers, there are three choices: DMD, GDC and LDC.
 It is advised that, for development purposes, we use the DMD compiler for its speed of compilation.
 When we are ready to deploy the final production version, we use one of the other compilers (GDC or LDC) for the runtime speed and optimizations of the binary output.
-This book uses the DMD compiler.
-I hope you do too, so download and install the compiler by heading to
+This tutorial uses the DMD compiler so download and install the compiler by heading to

 and click on the ‘Download Windows Installer’ button or the one appropriate for your system.